James W. Fifield Jr.: Spiritual Mobilization

 In 1935, Fifield co-founded Mobilization for Spiritual Ideas with president of Carleton College Donald J. Cowling and William Hocking.
 Fifield started his religious-political organization Spiritual Mobilization in 1935.
 He became its president; its ideology has been described by Kevin M. Kruse and others as Christian libertarianism.
 "Freedom under God" was a much used phrase by Fifield and the organization.
 The message was mainly directed towards Congregational, Presbyterian and Episcopal ministers and laymen through radio and television programs and a monthly magazine Faith and Freedom with William Johnson as editor and James C. Ingebretsen as a major contributor.

 Fiefield and the organization attracted the attention of philanthropist J. Howard Pew and former President Herbert Hoover whom Fifield met and with whom he corresponded.

 In 1940, Fifield gave a speech to the National Association of Manufacturers at the Waldorf Astoria New York where he praised capitalism and business leaders, while denouncing Franklin D. Roosevelt and the New Deal.
 The speech, which underlined that Christian leaders and religious arguments were crucial in the effort to promote a free-market agenda, was exceptionally well received.

 In 1949, Spiritual Mobilization started broadcasting a short radio program called "The Freedom Story".
 By late 1951 the program, which included brief remarks by Fifield, was broadcast on more than 800 radio stations.
+It featured a variety of content, notably including a radio adaptation of the libertarian novella Anthem by Ayn Rand.

 In 1951, the Anti-Defamation League demanded an apology from Fifield after he falsely stated in a program that "it was a matter of historical record that Benjamin Franklin denounced the Jews at the Constitutional Convention in 1787."
 On other occasions, Fifield and his organization were also accused of racism and anti-semitism.
 He successfully campaigned to remove UNESCO material from use in schools in Los Angeles.

 In 1961, Fifield hosted and had televised on his own show a speaking appearance by Robert W. Welch Jr., the founder and leader of the John Birch Society.
 Fifield called the Birch Society "a very important enterprise that might help save our freedoms" and helped Welch expand the organization to California.